 Is it true pregnant women shouldn't take baths?

-No, baths are safe (and super-relaxing!) during pregnancy, but you do need to watch the water temperature.
-Pregnant women should never let their core body temp get higher than 102.2°F—especially in the first trimester—since there may be a greater risk for baby to be born with defects in the brain and spinal cord.
+Not at all!
+Baths are safe, not to mention super-relaxing, when you're pregnant, but you do need to watch the water temperature.
+Pregnant women never want to let their core body temperature get higher than 102.2°F—especially in the first trimester—since there may be a greater risk for baby to be born with defects in the brain and spinal cord.
 But you're not likely to overheat in a bathtub, since the water cools over time and your upper body is actually out of the water.
-To be extra-safe, test the water with a bath thermometer (get one made for babies!) and be sure to run both hot and cool water as you're filling the tub.
-You should avoid hot tubs, though.
-They can raise your body temp to 102°F in just 10 minutes.
+To be extra-safe, test the water with a bath thermometer (you can get one made for babies since you'll need one later anyway) and make sure it stays below 100°F. You should avoid hot tubs, jacuzzis and saunas though.
+They can raise your body temperature dangerously high in just 10 minutes.